DrMemCS/drmem/device.md

 ## Questions

 * What is the data type of a device?

-Floating point and integer values are obvious data types that you might get from a sensor.
-However, it would be useful for some devices to return strings, or arrays of values.
-Color LED bulbs should be able to take and return RGB or XY values (or maybe just an array of floats.)
+The code uses a Rust enumerated type to represent the various data types.
+This type defines methods that encode to / decode from strings so they can be stored in `redis`.

 # Tools